khaidarovs/slackbot/README.md

 -	Do the same setup as in the example above, but this time 2 or more people should vote Y using the `/vote_archive` command.
 If you run `/trigger_check_vote_results` you should find that the bot archived the channel, which you should be notified about by the SlackBot bot.

 ### Limitations:
--	If new people are added to the channel after the poll message has been sent, their votes will not be counted
+-	If new people are added to the channel after the poll message has been sent, their votes will not be counted.

 ### Additional acceptance tests:
 -	Our bot doesn’t allow users to create public channels.
 Test it by creating a public channel ("Add Channel" -> "Create new channel" in the workspace) – the bot should archive the channel immediately and you should be notified of it by the SlackBot Bot